MicrosoftDocs/powerbi-docs/articles/powerbi-service-new-create-a-new-report.md

 ## Import a report

-In this example we'll use one of the [Power BI samples](powerbi-sample-datasets.md) to add a dashboard to our workspace.
+In this example we'll use one of the [Power BI samples](powerbi-sample-datasets.md) to add a report to a workspace.

 1. [Open a workspace](powerbi-service-new-workspace.md).